Starman7312/Robotic-Car-Project/Autonomous Driving Code/README.md

 - ```bash
   python path/robot.py --input rpi
   ```
-- Replace *path* with the path to the robot.py file (e.g.
+- Replace *path* with the path to the robot.py file (e.g. /home/*username*/Robotic-Car-Project/Autonomous Driving Code/robot.py)
 - You may need to modify the input command if not using picamera2
 - Run --help for options in this case to see how